FineFindus/Wildcard/README.md

   <img src="/data/screenshots/dark.png" alt="Dark"/>
 </p>

-Patterns gives you a nice and simple to use interface to test/practice regular expressions.
+Wildcard gives you a nice and simple to use interface to test/practice regular expressions.

 ## Code of conduct

-Patterns follows the GNOME project [Code of Conduct](./code-of-conduct.md).
+Wildcard follows the GNOME project [Code of Conduct](./code-of-conduct.md).
 All communications in project spaces, such as the issue tracker are expected to follow it.